-'Reference target value' is a term used in the context of GHG targets disclosure pursuant to ESRS E1-4 disclosures.
-Its use relates to the statement required by E1 paragraph 34(e) on whether the

-GHG emission reduction targets are science-based and compatible with limiting global warming to 1.5 °C.
+'Reference target valuevalue' is a term used in the context of GHG targets disclosure pursuant to ESRS E1-4 disclosures.
+Its use relates to the statement required by E1\$paragraph_34(e) on whether the GHG emission reduction targets are science-based and compatible with limiting global warming to 1.5°C.

-The reference target value (RTV) is the level of GHG emissions' reduction for Scope 1 and 2 (and, if applicable, Scope 3) that would be necessary to align with the goal of limiting global temperature rise to 1.5°C above pre-industrial levels, as established by the Paris Agreement and translated to the EU-level through the European Climate Law's long term and intermediate emission reduction targets.
+The reference target value (RTV) is the level of GHG emissionsemissions' reduction for Scope 1 and 2 (and, if applicable, Scope 3) that would be necessary to align with the goal of limiting global temperature rise to 1.5°C above pre-industrial levels, as established by the Paris Agreement. and translated to the EU-level through the European Climate Law's long term and intermediate emission reduction targets.

-The RTV shall be used to benchmark the ambition of the undertaking's own GHG emission reduction target as required by ESRS E1 AR 26.
-To determine RTVs, undertakings can use climate scenarios containing GHG-emission-mitigation trajectories as well as variables that characterise activity levels (when building GHG intensity trajectories).
+The RTV canshall be used to benchmark the ambition of the undertaking'sundertaking's own GHG emissionsemission reduction targetas required by ESRS E1 AR 26.
+To determine RTVs2 undertakings can use climate scenarios containing GHG emissionsemissionmitigation trajectories, as well as variables that characterise activity levels (when building GHG intensity trajectories).

-The absence of sectoral pathways defined by the public policies to inform these calculations, as referred to in ESRS E1-1 AR2, is [expected to be] addressed for the EU through European Climate Law-aligned sectoral reference pathways made available through this guidance document12.
+The absence of sectoral pathways defined by the public policies to inform thisthese calculations, as referred to in ESRS E1-1 AR2, is [expected to be] addressed withinfor the EU bythrough European Climate Law-aligned sectoral reference pathways [forthcoming link]. made available through this guidance document17.
 The objective of these pathways is to provide publicly available, user-centric information covering both a) decarbonisation pathways providing a direction of travel to companies, and b) decarbonisation lever pathways to provide companies with an indicative set of mitigation options relevant to their sectors.
 The pathways are [expected to be] incorporated in accompanying guidance documents that aim to facilitate the pathways use.
 See Appendix II for further information.

-Beyond the EU, SBTi provides tools to set reference target values based on cross-sectoral or sectoral pathways produced by credible sectoral or international institutions and scientific consortiums.
+Beyond the EU, SBTi provides tools to set reference target values based on cross-sectoral pathwaysor sectoral pathways produced by credible sectoral or international institutions and scientific consortiums.

-If the undertaking has diversified activities, it may choose to base itself on different pathways relevant to each of its activities and therefore calculate reference targets specific to each activity.
-When relevant and possible, it can then aggregate the results back to the consolidated level in line with its overall sustainability statement, as required by the CSRD.
+If the undertaking has diversified activities, it may choose to base itself on different pathways relevant to each of its activities; and therefore calculate reference targets specific to each activity.
+It should When relevant and possible, it can then aggregate the results back to the consolidated level; in line with its overall sustainability statement, as required by the CSRD.